kkd-1021/ASD-CLIP_public/README.md

 ```
 It should be noted that in the demo, it is assumed that DemoChildA and B will be used for training, and DemoChildC and D will be used for validation.
 If using one's own dataset, it is necessary to modify lines 81-89 of label_1Fold.py to reflect the desired training and validation sets.
 # Train——pretrain on Kinetics
-The training time is relatively long, it is recommended to use the checkpoints we have already trained
+The training time is relatively long, it is recommended to use the checkpoints already trained
 download [ViT-L/14](https://drive.google.com/file/d/1kMB2Naa3IvTA8Yxc-2P48Gsp7upDvupx/view?usp=drive_link)
 pretrained model from [pre-trained-ckp](https://drive.google.com/file/d/109PXerbP3vAFaNj1zy82uKrUQ1CUKTdU/view?usp=drive_link)
  and place these in ./ckp